hansroh/skitai/README.rst

   def hello_world (was, **url):
     return url.get ("num")

 Above 2 code blocks have a significant difference.
-First one can get only 'topic' parameter.
+First one can get only 'num' parameter.
 If URL query string contains other parameters, Skitai will raise 508 Error.
 But 2nd one can be any parameters.

 Getting Form/JSON Parameters
 ```````````````````````````````